"Tiny Ten" Amateur Radio Transceiver.

 The hardware architecture is a single RF frequency converter with quadrature signals fed in and out of the DSP.
 Switches are used at both the RF and I-F level to go between receive and transmit.
 A single output of the Si5351A synthesizer is used to drive the converter and set the RF frequency.
 This is run through a 74ALVC74 high speed divide-by-4 to establish precise quadrature conversion signals.
 This sets the radio's operating frequency.
 A single RD16HHF MOSFET is the transmit output amplifier.
 The antenna relay is a latching type to save current.
 RF filtering and matching networks are on three small PCB; this is an experiment to achieve two objectives.
 First is to save the weight of multi-band filters, when only one or two bands are actually used.
 The second objective is to increase the efficiency of the amplifier by using a single-band optimized network rather than broad-band transformers.
 The two low-level networks are the size of a postage stamp and the output network is about twice that size.

 This schematic is the digital PCB.
 It includes the PJRC Teensy 4.1 processor, the SGTL5000 codec with stereo ADC and DAC, DC voltage conditioning and regulators, the switches, knob and display.
 This schematic was used in KiCad to generate the images (Gerbers) needed for making the PCB.
-This PCB mounts in front of the RF PCB by just enough to

 Click on the picture to open a readable size in a new browser tab.
 Close the tab or change tabs to return here.

 The digital board centers about the Teensy 4.1 processor.
 This is a small board that breaks out the multitudes of processor pins as well as providing basic bypassing of power leads and DC power distribution.
 This both controls the radio and provides floating-point DSP for all receive and transmit signal processing.
-On the board is an SGTL5000 Codec for audio (I-F) input and output.The digital PCB also has an audio output amplifier that is needed whenhttp://www.janbob.com/electron/TinyTen/TinyTen.htm driving speakers.
+On the board is an SGTL5000 Codec for audio (I-F) input and output.The digital PCB also has an audio output amplifier that is needed when driving speakers.

 Capacitors were a subject of experimentation in this project.
 Electrolytic and tantalum capacitors have higher series inductance than multi-layer ceramic counterparts, in part because of their larger size.
 They also have higher series resistance.
 Finally, they generally have shorter lifetimes (in years) than ceramics.
 The capacity values available in ceramics have increased as their costs have come down.
 So this design was done with only ceramic capacitors, with the largest values being 100 microFarads.
 See this discussion of multi-layer ceramics for more information.
 In addition, placing multiple values of bypass capacitors in parallel results in undesired parallel resonances (see the referenced link just given and also section 2.8 of Experimental Methods in RF Design).
 Only identical values were paralleled in this design.

-Tuned Circuits - (New writeup as of 31 Jan 2025) For the receive path, the RF filtering consists of octave sized band pass filters.
+Tuned Circuits - (New write-up as of 31 Jan 2025) For the receive path, the RF filtering consists of octave sized band pass filters.
 This covers 80 to 10 as 3.5 to 7.3 MHz, 7.3 to 15 MHz and 15 to 30 MHz.
 This arrangement works fine since the mixers have responses at the 3rd, 5th and other odd harmonics, but not at the even harmonics.
 The circuits come from previous projects, but instead of using a latching relay, these use a small plug-in card, seen below.
 The board is quite small, about 0.75-inch (19 mm) across.
 The header connector has 0.05-inch (1.27 mm) pin spacing

 The transmit path uses the same mixer and octave filters as the receiver.
 This is followed by an 21 dB broadband amplifier and then a plug-in matching network to couple the amplifier to the MOSFET output amplifier.
 Finally, there is a plug-in matching network to transform the 5 Ohm impedance from the MOSFET to 50 Ohms for the antenna.
 The 21 dB driver amplifier uses a BFU590 NPN transistor and was designed as a 50 Ohm in-and-out circuit.
-The plug-in interstage matching network was made quite general in topology as seen next but not all of the components, such as the capacitors shunting the inductors, are used.
+The plug-in inter-stage matching network was made quite general in topology as seen next but not all of the components, such as the capacitors shunting the inductors, are used.

 Following the transmit path on through, there is the Toshiba RD16HHF MOSFET and a plug-in output network.
-That network uses a two cascaded L-networks, intended to perfom in the spirit of the wonderful Matthaei transformers (n=4).
+That network uses a two cascaded L-networks, intended to perform in the spirit of the wonderful Matthaei transformers (n=4).
 Since these are plug-in networks, they only cover a single amateur band, providing minimum loss.
 To allow for best attenuation of harmonics, each inductor can be shunted with a capacitor, placing a notch in transmission at 2nd and 3rd harmonics.
 In its general form, the output network is shown below.
 It is a bigger board to allow better current carrying capacity for the connector.
 The pins are space 0.1-inches (2.54 mm).
 There is space for T37-6 toroids, as well.

 The design approach was to omit the capacitors shunting the inductors and turn the optimizers in ARRL Radio Designer loose on providing 22 dB of gain from the MOSFET amplifier.
 The Radio Designer script for 10-meters shows an example of this.
 During optimization, the components for the driver amplifier were fixed as the 21 dB block described above.
 When implemented on the plug-in boards for 80/75-m, the amplifier performed as expected with output power over 10 Watts.
 The problem was that the 2nd and 3rd harmonics were only around -20 dB.
 So it was time to use the notch circuits in the output matching board.
 Two methods were used for this.
 They were added to the Radio Designer script with the notch capacitors always constrained to be at the 2nd and 3rd harmonics.
 This gave fine results, but the approach required setting up the optimization.
 For existing designs, a simple alternate approach was found to work well.